kennycason/kennycason/posts/2008-12-25-rubiks-cube-java.markdown

 ---
-title: Rubik's Cube - 2D Implementation - Java
+title: Rubik's Cube 2D - Java
 author: Kenny Cason
-tags: java, learning, programming, rubiks cube, ルービックキューブ
+tags: game development, java
 ---

 This is a simple 2D representation of a Rubik's Cube written in Java.
 Its main purpose to be easily integrated with other software.
 I.e. A Rubik's Cube solving Neural Network.
 Therefore, the UI is not extremely eye catching.
 But it serves a good test to demonstrate that the software is working.
 Later implementations will better support NxNxN cubes.